maxhdz/opencore-z390-aorus-master/BIOS_SETTINGS.md

 # BIOS Settings

-Here are the minimum BIOS settings you'll need for a fully functional macOS Mojave/Catalina setup.
+Here are the minimum BIOS settings you'll need for a fully functional macOS Catalina setup.

-Before you start, make sure to upgrade your BIOS to the latest version (I use F8) and **Load Optimized Defaults**.
+Before you start, make sure to upgrade your BIOS to the latest version (F11c) and **Load Optimized Defaults**.

 ## M.I.T